Denison Suzuki Program Information Meeting: An Introduction to the Suzuki Method for interested families and friends

 - Contact teachers to arrange for observations of lessons. (five observations are recommended)

-- Attend Practice Partner Training Sessions I and II
+- Attend Practice Partner Training

 - Register for lessons at the first private lesson.
 (You will receive a bill from the University in approximately 6 weeks.)